JohnboyJovi/study-framework-wiki/HowToUse.md

   * Condition orders etc. can be randomized, see the [randomization](Randomization) page
 * Add dependent variables to the phase(1)\
 ![image](uploads/968ed9a94170b6e1ae84a8b92f6902e9/image.png)\
-Dependent variables represent whatever you want to measure in each nondition (combination of levels for al factors).
+Dependent variables represent whatever you want to measure in each condition (combination of levels for al factors).
 They should have a unique name (2).
 Furthermore they can be specified as required (3), which means that a condition cannot be finished without having collected data for that variable.
   * Whenever you have gathered information for that variable, pass it on to the system with
     * ``USFGameInstance::Get()->LogData(DependentVarName, Value)`` or
     * ``USFLoggingBPLibrary::LogData(DependentVariableName, Value)`` (easier to call within a blueprint)